-After a turbulent year in the home fitness market, we revised our chart of the best ellipticals for seniors saw just one change to bring it up to date for the year.
+After a turbulent year in the home fitness market, we revised our chart of the best ellipticals for seniors to bring it up to date for 2021.

 While ellipticals can be one of the smaller cardio machines out there, some can be pretty damn big!
 For that reason, not everyone is able to cater for a full-size elliptical in their home.

 To help you in your search for the best elliptical to fit your space, we have scoured the market and put together a list of seven of our favorite compact elliptical machines, complete with brief reviews.

 Our chart straddles the entire spectrum – budget mini ellipticals, midrange units, and high-end machines with near gym-grade quality.

 After we highlight our top picks, we will discuss what makes a good compact elliptical, as well as what features to look out for when choosing one for yourself.

 Stride Length: Unspecified